W01 Learning Activity: Workflow

 Prepare

-- Concatenate all CSS into one file for faster loading.
+- Concatenate CSS into one file for faster loading.

 - Transpile JavaScript with Babel for wider support for older browsers.